Martlark/compose-explorer/README.md

 | LDAP_FIRST_NAME | givenName | LDAP attribute for first name
 | LDAP_LAST_NAME | sn | LDAP attribute for last name

+#### LDAP_USER_EMAIL_FORMAT

+Compose Explorer uses this format string to store and lookup LDAP users in its internal user directory.
+Each generated email must be unique.

 #### LDAP_ADMIN_MATCH

 Admin users, who have special privileges, are determined on first login.
 The LDAP_ADMIN_MATCH